Franco-A01733927/RetoFinalMp3/README.md

 Created 20 May, 2021

-This program functions as an mp3 player with a digital interface running on a raspberry pi with a keypad and a potentiometer connected to an Arduino Uno, that at the same time sends the data with UART protocol to the raspberry
+This program functions as an mp3 player with a digital interface running on a Raspberry Pi with a keypad and a potentiometer connected to an Arduino Uno, that at the same time sends the data with UART protocol to the RPI which it going to communicate with the OLED display by I2C

 ![image](https://user-images.githubusercontent.com/67660198/121632471-a504aa80-ca46-11eb-9166-dc69a472da11.png)